Define a Work Item Query to Add to a Process Template

 You can create a work item query (.wiq) file most easily in Team Explorer.
 In an existing team project, you can use Team Explorer to create all work item queries that you want to add to your process template and then follow the steps in this topic to save each query as a .wiq file.
-For more information about how to create work item queries, see Query for work items.
+For more information about how to create work item queries, see Specify Query Filter Criteria.

-On the File menu, choose Save <name of query> [Query] As.
+On the File menu, click Save <name of query> [Query] As.

-In the Save Query As dialog box, choose File, and specify a location and file name for the .wiq file.
-As an alternative, choose Browse, specify a file name, browse to the location to save the file, and then choose Save.
+In the Save Query As dialog box, click File, and specify a location and file name for the .wiq file.
+As an alternative, click Browse, specify a file name, browse to the location to save the file, and then click Save.

 Copy the file to the \WorkItem Tracking\Queries folder, which is in the folder to which you downloaded your process template.